Enhance your grants research with these local, state, and other resources.

 - Department of Correction: Provides funding to private and community-based organizations.

-- Department of Economic and Community Development Housing Trust Fund: Provides loans or grants to eligible nonprofits.
+- Department of Housing's Housing Trust Fund Program: Provides loans or grants to eligible nonprofits.

 - Department of Public Health: Offers various funding opportunities.